 When is variety not variety?
 When the foods you feed your kids are all the same.

-If you are having trouble introducing your child to new foods, a variety masquerade might be one of the reasons.
+If you are having trouble introducing your child to new foods, this might be one of the reasons.

 Other children eat a lot of crunchy foods: toast, Goldfish crackers, chicken nuggets etc… and others like it saucy.

-If you are having trouble introducing your child to new foods, evaluate how much true variety she experiences during the day, and over a couple of days.
+If you are having trouble introducing your child to new foods, evaluate how much true variety they experience during the day, and over a couple of days.
 Then, if you find your child is eating similar tastes or textures most of the time, start mixing it up.

 Introduce variety in two ways:

 - Give your child different foods during the day.
 For example, if your child likes cheese, don’t give it to him more than once a day.
 (The only exception I would make is for milk.)